Outlander's Sam Heughan queued for free theatre tickets in Edinburgh when ‘money was tight’

-Outlander star Sam Heughan recalls queuing for free Edinburgh theatre tickets because ‘money was tight’
+Outlander actor Sam Heughan and his mum queued up for Edinburgh theatre tickets when ‘money was tight’

 and live on Freeview channel 276

-Outlander actor Sam Heughan has recalled queuing for free theatre tickets in Edinburgh when “money was tight”.
+Outlander star Sam Heughan has recalled queuing for free theatre tickets in Edinburgh when “money was tight”.

 Earlier in the book, Heughan tells how his family moved to Edinburgh so his mother could enrol at Edinburgh College of Art.
 He spent one year at James Gillespie’s High School before enrolling at the Edinburgh Steiner School, where an earlier interest in acting was rekindled.
 The teenager wanted to see as many theatre productions as possible, but the family couldn’t afford the pricey tickets.